Online financing, rising costs squeeze profits at China's midsize banks

 To counter the profit squeeze, investors say second-tier lenders may look to innovate by embracing online finance.

-"Online e-commerce is one area where the small- and mid-sized banks are a lot more flexible in partnering with a lot of the e-commerce retailers," said Tony Chu, who manages a portfolio for RS Investments, which manages $22.3 billion 13.86 billion pounds) of capital and positions in Chinese banks.
+"Online e-commerce is one area where the small- and mid-sized banks are a lot more flexible in partnering with a lot of the e-commerce retailers," said Tony Chu, who manages a portfolio for RS Investments, a fund with $24 billion of capital and positions in Chinese banks.

 The big five banks also benefit from closer ties to the country's top state-owned companies, known as SOEs.
 Lending to these conglomerates is considered much safer because of implicit government guarantees.